 But can just one area in one part of the world really have an effect on our global climate?
 Two independent, transparent, and globally recognized standards firmly believe it can.
 The Climate, Community, and Biodiversity Alliance (CCBA) verifies the benefits of the project to local communities, wildlife and biodiversity, and the climate.
 And the Verified Carbon Standard (VCS) ensures the quality and accuracy of the accounting methodology used to measure the project’s climactic benefits.
 Read more about these standards here.

-As a result, we’re proud to say that Cordillera Azul has earned Gold distinctions for biodiversity under these standards.
+We’re proud to say that Cordillera Azul has earned the Gold distinction for biodiversity under the CCBA standard.

 The Cordillera Azul project stretches from the Andes to the Amazon Basin.
 This vast area supports and strengthens the resilience of diverse ecosystems including mountain forest, hill forest, alluvial forest, and wetlands, which all help the local communities adapt to a rapidly changing climate.

 The Park is also the source of 45 watersheds that feed two of the Amazon’s major tributaries.
 These watersheds provide key ecosystem services, such as flood and soil erosion protection to the surrounding areas, in addition to supporting local agriculture.

 Cordillera Azul protects 28 High Conservation Value (HCV) species, including the spectacled bear, the jaguar, and the harpy eagle.
 HCV species are outstandingly significant or critically important at the national, regional or global level.
 HCV requirements are integrated into the principles and criteria of major sustainability certification schemes such as the Forest Stewardship Council (FSC).
 They also factor into purchasing and investment policies and sustainability commitments of global banks, financial institutions, traders, retailers, processors and distributors of wood, paper and agricultural commodities.